-< Can we please discuss useful and safe inanimate enrichment possibilities for macaques? >
+< Can we please discuss inanimate enrichment for macaques? >

-I give our 16 group-housed rhesus macaques one empty cardboard box once a week and made observations after a habituation period of eight weeks.
+I give our 16 group-housed rhesus macaques one cardboard box once a week and made observations after a habituation period of eight weeks.
 During the first 120 minutes after cardboard distribution, individuals spend on average 78 minutes tearing the box apart and chewing pieces of it.
 At the end of the 2-hour observation sessions, the cardboard box is shredded into pieces that are so small that they don't cause problems with the routine cleaning; no clogged drains!
 The cardboard box has became a standard enrichment item for all our group-housed animals.